yixiaoer/mistral-jax/README.md

 #### Debugging Process and Solution

 Initially, managing beam scores and KV caches was approached with an overly complex strategy.
 Later, it became clear that simply maintaining beam ids, scores, and `KVCache` together met the rest input requirements of `forward_mistral_lm`.
 However, modifying the `KVCache` for one beam unexpectedly affected others.
 This was surprising, given that JAX would allocate new memory addresses if the elements changed.
-The realization that the `KVCache` — a tuple containing k cache and v cache lists — did not allocate new addresses because of list-level operations like `pop` in Python, explained the confusion.
-Copying the `KVCache` before making any modifications effectively preserved the uniqueness of each beam's `KVCache`.
+The realization that the `KVCache` — a tuple containing k cache and v cache lists — did not allocate new addresses because of list-level operations like `pop` in Python, explained the confusion. ~~Copying the `KVCache` before making any modifications effectively preserved the uniqueness of each beam's `KVCache`.~~ Later, to better facilitate beam search with `batch_size` > 1, the structure of KVCache was revised: previously a tuple of two lists containing 32 `Array`, then transformed into a whole `Array`.
+This change allows for more convenient updates to the `KVCache` in batch scenarios where multiple sentences sorted based on scores.